How can we help?

 The Early Access Facilitating Partner is the entity to which an outgoing investor’s loans are transferred following a fulfilled early access transfer.
 The Early Access Facilitating Partner ‘pays’ the outgoing investors for that transfer using funds lent to it by the replacement investor.
 This creates two back-to-back loans, with the Early Access Facilitating Partner in the middle.

 What fees are payable?

-For the 3 Year Income and 5 Year Income lending markets, the 1.5% early action transaction fee has been removed from 31 August 2020 until 31 December 2020.
-There may still be a capital adjustment fee.
+For the 3 Year Income and 5 Year Income lending markets, a 1.5% early action transaction fee applies.

 For the National Clean Energy market outgoing lenders may pay a fixed fee of up to 1.5% of the amount paid to them by the early access facilitating partner (i.e. net of capital discount).

 What happens if the rate that applies to an outgoing lenders loan is different to the rates being offered by replacement funders? (i.e. What is the capital discount?)

 The interest rate that applies to a loan withdrawn via an early access transfer may differ from the interest rate associated with the loan that replaces it.
 Consequently, the outgoing lender may receive less than the current face value of their loan.